asdsadsaasd12312132/Backup-and-download-songs-from-deemix/README.md

 REQUIRED SETUP
 1. install AHK https://www.autohotkey.com/
-2. ll the songs you currently have downloaded MUST be in this format (if you want to change it, modify the code yourself): %artist% - %title% - %track_id%
+2. all the songs you currently have downloaded MUST be in this format (if you want to change it, modify the code yourself):
+%artist% - %title% - %track_id%

 Example: Feint - Signs - 91899970